The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Results

 \section{Results}

-We begin this section by observing the historical dynamics of higher-order structure of both knowledge and collaboration networks across fields.
-We show that this change in structure is not observable through traditional network-theoretical measures, and that these measures are largely uncorrelated with the homological distribution of the knowledge networks over time.
-We then move on to relate the topological structure across fields to the nature of the science and technology they produce.
-We find a striking relationship between higher-order complexity and the abstractness of words used within fields across time.
-Finally, we observe robust relationships between the higher-order structure of knowledge networks and a number of measures related to innovation within papers.
+We begin by documenting the emergence of higher-order structure across fields.
+We show that this emergence is not observable using traditional network measures.
+Subsequently, we relate the topological structure of fields to the nature of the science and technology they produce.
+We find a striking relationship between higher-order structure and the linguistic abstractness of words used within fields over time.
+Finally, we observe robust relationships between the higher-order structure of knowledge and measures of to discovery and invention in papers and patents.